-Ambassador Lalit Mansingh
+Ambassador Lalit Mansignh

 Ambassador Lalit Mansingh is a member of the Bonita Trust International Advisory Board.
 He has served as India’s Foreign Secretary, Ambassador to the United States and High Commissioner to the United Kingdom.
 His recent engagements include: Professor Emeritus at the Foreign Service Institute of India; Member, Executive Committee of the Institute of Peace and Conflict Studies, New Delhi; Member, India Council for Sustainable Development and President of the World Cultural Forum-India.
 Ambassador Mansingh also shares his experiences with the Brookings Institute in the US.

 Ambassador Lalit Mansingh joined the Indian Foreign service in 1963.
 After his initial posting in Geneva, he went on to serve as Deputy Chief of Mission in the Indian Embassies in Kabul, Brussels, and Washington.
 In addition to London and Washington, he has been Head of Mission in the United Arab Emirates and in Nigeria with concurrent accreditation to Benin, Chad and Cameroon.